 Is MLB.TV worth it?

 MLB.TV is worth it if you want access to the most MLB games and don’t already have a cable or satellite TV subscription.
-If you’re currently enrolled with a provider like DIRECTV, Xfinity, or DISH, we recommend checking out MLB EXTRA INNINGS® instead.
-We’ll explain more in our MLB.TV vs. MLB EXTRA INNINGS section.
+But if you’re currently enrolled with a provider like DIRECTV, Xfinity, or DISH, we recommend checking out MLB EXTRA INNINGS® instead.
+We’ll explain more about that in our MLB.TV vs. MLB EXTRA INNINGS section.

 MLB.TV is the most beneficial for cord-cutters who support a non-local team.
-Because it’s an out-of-market streaming service, you’ll run into blackout restrictions when trying to watch your local team live.
-So double-check to ensure your region is eligible for watching your favorite team on MLB.TV.
+Because it’s an out-of-market service, you’ll run into blackout restrictions when trying to watch your regional team live.
+So double-check to ensure your area is eligible for watching your favorite team on MLB.TV.

-In addition to local blackouts, you’ll also have to contend with national blackouts.
+In addition to local blackouts, you must also contend with national blackouts.
 These happen when games air exclusively on national television.
-But in the big scheme of things, only a fraction of the MLB’s 2,430 regular season games are nationally televised, and you’ll still have access to those games 90 minutes after they conclude.
+But in the big scheme of things, that only accounts for a fraction of the MLB’s 2,430 regular season games.
+And you can still watch those matchups on MLB.TV 90 minutes after they end.

-When compared to similar out-of-market offerings from other major league sports, MLB.TV delivers a lot of content for a mediocre full-season price.
-At $139.99 a year, MLB.TV gives you around 80 live out-of-market games per week during the regular season.
-That’s $40.00 more than NBA League Pass (around 40 games per week for $99.99 a year) but over $150.00 less than what NFL Sunday Ticket was on DIRECTV (around 200 total games for $293.94 a year).
+When compared to similar out-of-market offerings from other pro leagues, MLB.TV delivers a lot of content for a mediocre full-season price.
+Starting at $149.99 a year on Opening Day, MLB.TV gives you around 80 live out-of-market games per week during the regular season.
+That’s $40.00 more than NBA League Pass (around 40 games per week for $109.99 a year) but around $230.00 less than what NFL Sunday Ticket costs via YouTube TV (around 200 total games for $379.00 a year).

 MLB.TV also has a great amount of additional programming.
 Even during the offseason, you can keep your head in the game with MLB.TV’s immense library of documentaries, classic games, and studio shows (some of which come from MLB Network).